pelias/pelias/INSTALL.md

 ### EsRejectedExecutionException in ES > `1.2.1`

-If you expereience the error `EsRejectedExecutionException` during imports you may be able to fix this with:
+If you experience the error `EsRejectedExecutionException` during imports you may be able to fix this with:

 ```bash
 curl -XPUT localhost:9200/_cluster/settings -d '{